pantheon-systems/documentation/source/_docs/style-guide.md

 ## Before You Begin

-This section should outline any steps or services required before started those detailed below.
-This is the optimal place to suggest docs to read first.
+This section should outline any steps or services required before starting those in the doc.
+If there are other docs that should be completed first, list them here.

 <div class="style-example" markdown="1">
 ## Before You Begin {.info}